37anton/CarDealershipApp/README.md

 - Addition of fake data for development purposes using the Faker library.
 - API integration of open-meteo with the `CallApiOpenMeteo.php` file and dynamic updates with `script.js`.
 - With AppFixtures, an admin is created.
 Email = admin@admin and password = "admin".
+- Ask for appointments requests and admin can manage them

 ## Project Structure